AitanaGrasso-Cladera/OsnabrueckPlazaProject/README.md

 # Osnabrück Plaza Project
 Codes used for the Osnabrück Plaza Project developed by Aitana Grasso-Cladera, MSc. and Debora Nolte, MSc.
-(Neurobiopsychology Laboratory at the Institute of Cognitive Sciences; Osnabrück University).
+(Neurobiopsychology Laboratory at the Institute of Cognitive Sciences; Osnabrück University), with the collaboration of Aziz Muhammed Akkaya and Alina Zaidan.
 This project is supervised by Prof. Dr. Peter König and Prof. Dr. Tim Kietzmann.

 **alignmentAndTriggerFile.m**
 This script performs the aligment of EEG and eye-tracking data streams, accounting for any potential drifts in the software synchronization level.